Dowth: Archaeological investigation

 Dowth was excavated in 1847 by the Royal Irish Academy.
 In this botched investigation, the middle of the mound was almost completely dug out and dynamited.
 It was not filled in again, and some of the stone was then quarried.
 This large crater has still not been repaired.

 Unlike Newgrange and Knowth, Dowth has not been independently dated, but its features align it with the other passage tombs which date from between approximately 3200 and 2900 BC.
-However, archaeologist Peter Harbison in 1970 dated the tomb at 2500 – 2000 BC.
+In 1970, archaeologist Peter Harbison dated the tomb at 2500 – 2000 BC.

 Archaeological and geophysical field surveys of the entire site, including later monuments, were carried out episodically from 2012 to 2015.
 In July 2018, another passage tomb in the grounds of nearby Dowth Hall was excavated, revealing significant examples of Neolithic rock art similar to those at Dowth and the other Brú na Bóinne sites.

 Astronomical alignment

-Dowth shares a special solar celebration with neighbouring Newgrange during the winter solstice.
-Martin Brennan, author of The Stars and the Stones: Ancient Art and Astronomy in Ireland – Thames and Hudson 1983, discovered the remarkable alignment during the course of his ten-year study in the Boyne Valley.
+Like its better known neighbour Newgrange, the monument has a significant astronomical alignment.
+In The Stars and the Stones: Ancient Art and Astronomy in Ireland, Martin Brennan (1942–2023, an Irish-American author and artist) records a remarkable alignment.
 From November to February, the rays of the evening sun reach into the passage and then the chamber of Dowth South.
-During the winter solstice, the light of the low sun moves along the left side of the passage, then into the circular chamber, where three stones are lit up by the sun.

-The convex central stone reflects the sunlight in to a dark recess, lighting up the decorated stones there.
+Brennan reports that, during the winter solstice, the light of the low sun moves along the left side of the passage, then into the circular chamber, where three stones are lit up by its rays.
+The convex central stone reflects the sunlight in to a dark recess, illuminating the decorated stones there.
 The rays then recede slowly along the right side of the passage and after about two hours the sun withdraws from Dowth South.